gyorilab/emmaa/doc/reports/askee_month9_report.rst

 this corpus.

-The sketch below illustrates the two types of model extensions done to make the model applicable to these analysis tasks
+The sketch below illustrates the two types of model extensions done to make the model applicable to these analysis tasks.

 .. image:: ../_static/images/c19dm_extension.png
-    :scale: 50%
+    :scale: 70%
+    :align: center

 For this corpus the C19DM EMMAA model, instantiated as a signed graph was able to explain 463 test statements.
 It is particularly interesting to observe which